 Many of the sounds are not in the human detection range so it may not be sufficient to have people walk around and listen for leaks.
 This should find the obvious leaks but only those that are likely easiest to get too.

-There is an investment of manpower and technology that is needed to have a program.
-Some costs are one timers and others are ongoing such as taking regular readings, running tests, the labor associated and software.
+A predictive maintenance program has costs, it requires an investment of manpower and technology.
+Some costs are one timers and others are ongoing such as taking regular readings, running tests, the labor associated, and software.

 When studying OEE it is commonly found that a root cause that affects one or all three of the components is failures that were not predicted or expected.

 Companies often carry spare parts or have special programs to cover up the unknown.
 It is common knowledge that inventory covers problems whether it applies to finished goods or spare maintenance parts.